MegalithLabs/x402/Signer/README.md

 - **NEVER** share your private key
 - Use environment variables or secure key management
 - Consider using a hardware wallet for production
+- The facilitator **CANNOT** move your funds without your signature

 ### 🕒 Time Validity
-- Authorizations are valid for **1 hour** by default
+- x402 authorizations are valid for **1 hour** by default
-- Expired authorizations are automatically rejected
+- Expired authorizations are automatically rejected by x402 facilitators
 - Create new authorizations if expired

 ### 💰 Amount Limits
+- x402 uses `maxAmountRequired` to cap payment amounts
 - Double-check the `AMOUNT` before signing
 - Script shows human-readable amount for confirmation
 - Always verify base units match your intention

 ### 🌐 Network Selection
-- **Always verify** you're on the correct network
+- **Always verify** you're on the correct network in x402 payloads
 - Mainnet (56) = real money
 - Testnet (97) = test tokens only
-- Script displays current network clearly
+- Script displays network in x402 payload clearly

-### ⚠️ Unlimited Approvals
+### ⚠️ Unlimited Approvals (ERC-20 Only)
 - Only approve contracts you trust
-- MegalithStargate is audited and secure
+- MegalithStargate is audited and non-custodial
 - Can revoke approvals anytime via block explorer
 - Consider specific amounts for extra caution
+- The contract **CANNOT** move tokens without your signed x402 authorization

+### 🔒 x402 Trust Model
+You trust:
+- ✅ MegalithStargate contract (audited, open source, non-custodial)
+- ✅ Your own signed authorizations (you control the private key)

+You don't need to trust:
+- ❌ The facilitator (cannot move funds without your signature)
+- ❌ The recipient (cannot pull funds, only receive what you authorize)
+- ❌ The resource server (just forwards payment to facilitator)

 ---